Weightlifting at the 2020 Summer Olympics

-The weightlifting at the 2020 Summer Olympics in Tokyo took place in 2021 at Tokyo International Forum.
+The weightlifting competition at the 2020 Summer Olympics in Tokyo took place from 24 July to 4 August 2021 at the Tokyo International Forum.

 Competition schedule

 Qualification

 The number of weightlifters at these Games was reduced to 196, down from 260 in the 2016 Summer Olympics.

 Furthermore, many countries had reduced squads, and four were excluded from weightlifting at these Games due to punishments given as a result of high numbers of historic doping offenses.

 Changes

 The total gold medal count was reduced from 15 to 14, with one men's event being eliminated.

 In July 2018, IWF announced new official weight categories.